 As you may or may not know, I decided to start writing my book this weekend (woohoo!).
 I spread the word on Facebook and Twitter, and promptly started typing up my notes from the all the content I’ve written in my journals; 11 notebooks’ worth of content, to be precise.
 I was all fired up and ready to go and by God, I was gonna make it happen.

 Then my mood crashed and I could barely bring myself to talk to anybody, much less continue on my first major writing project.
-Like, I wondered what the fuck I was thinking going public with my declaration and second-guessing myself 2 days later just because I ran out of medicine to prop me up.
+Like, I wondered what the heck I was thinking going public with my declaration and second-guessing myself 2 days later just because I ran out of medicine to prop me up.

 But that’s what happens when you live with depression.
 That’s what happens when you have to psyche yourself up every day.
-That’s what happens when you have to choose between lethargy and activity, between numbness and being able to give a fuck, between livin’ loud & proud and barely living at all.
+That’s what happens when you have to choose between lethargy and activity, between numbness and being able to give a fig, between livin’ loud & proud and barely living at all.

 Here’s the humbling truth about living on anti-depressants: